A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Introduction

 The dimensional Brunn--Minkowski conjecture asks whether the dimensional concavity of the Lebesgue measure extends to all log-concave measures under symmetry assumptions.
 More precisely, if a log-concave measure $\mu$ is even, that is, $\mu(A)=\mu(-A)$ for every $\mu$-measurable set $A \subset \R^n$, and if $K,L$ are origin-symmetric convex sets, then the conjecture asserts that

 holds for every $t \in [0,1]$.
-Notice that \eqref{eq:dim_BM} in the case of the Lebesgue measure reduces to the celebrated Brunn--Minkowski inequality (see, e.g., \cite[Section~7]{SchneiderConvexBodiesBrunn2013}).
+Notice that \eqref{eq:dim_BM} in the case of the Lebesgue measure reduces to the celebrated Brunn--Minkowski inequality (see, e.g., \cite[Section~7]{SchneiderConvexBodiesBrunn2013}), which does not require any symmetry for $K$ and $L$.
 The dimensional Brunn--Minkowski conjecture was first stated by Gardner and Zvavitch \cite{gardner2010gaussian} for the Gaussian measure, a case settled by Eskenazis and Moschidis \cite{dim_gauss}, while Cordero-Erausquin and Rotem \cite{rot_B} proved \eqref{eq:dim_BM} for a broader class of measures, including sufficiently regular rotationally invariant log-concave measures.
-Nevertheless, the conjecture remains open for general log-concave measures.
-See \cite{new_chad_duo, cordero2025concavity} for some recent developments and further references.
+Nevertheless, the conjecture remains open for general even log-concave measures.
+See \cite{armen_uli, cordero2025concavity} for some recent developments and further references.

-The (B)-conjecture, seemingly independent of \ref{eq:dim_BM}, concerns the behaviour of suitable dilates of convex bodies with respect to a log-concave measure.
+The (B)-conjecture, seemingly independent of \eqref{eq:dim_BM}, concerns the behaviour of suitable dilates of convex bodies with respect to a log-concave measure.
 It asks whether, for an even log-concave measure $\mu$ on $\mathbb{R}^n$, the function

 is log-concave for every origin-symmetric convex $K \subset \R^n$.
+This problem was put forth by Banaszczyk and popularised by Lata{\l}a \cite{Latala2002ICM}.
 For the case of the Gaussian measure, this question was affirmatively answered by Cordero-Erausquin, Fradelizi, and Maurey \cite{Cordero-BGaussian}.
+A previous proof by Brascamp and Lieb \cite{BL_old}, which remained unnoticed for decades, recently resurfaced in \cite{cordero2025concavity}.
 Cordero-Erausquin and Rotem \cite{rot_B} later proved that the conjecture holds for the same general class of measures as \eqref{eq:dim_BM} above.
 More recently, Cordero-Erausquin and Eskenazis \cite{cordero2025concavity} established the conjecture for so-called hereditarily convex measures (see later \eqref{eq:hered_conv}), of which the measures treated in \cite{rot_B} are a subset.